sebastienrousseau/shokunin/html-gen/README.md

 ## Overview

-The `ssg-html` crate is a powerful and flexible HTML generation and optimization library designed specifically for static site generators.
+The `html-gen` crate is a powerful and flexible HTML generation and optimization library designed specifically for static site generators.
 It provides a robust set of tools for converting Markdown to HTML, enhancing SEO, improving accessibility, and optimizing performance.

 ## Features